ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 {% highlight bash %}
 git checkout <your-branch-name>
 {% endhighlight %}
 after you have created your branch.
+Whatever you commit from that point on will be inside of your new branch and nowhere else.

 Again, there is a shorthand command for creating a branch and making it the current working copy all at once:
 {% highlight bash %}